Female Sexuality in Society and Self

 While still appearing in committed relationships, the core of societal reprimand of female sexuality derives from the casual and unlabeled.
 Under the guise of being unromantic and at risk of emotional consequences, one-night stands are considered the pinnacle of sexual immorality.

 Men are not invulnerable to the negative stigma around hookup culture.
-Though, like all things, women are held to a separate standard, the pressure strict and ruinous.
+Though, like all things, women are held to a separate standard.
+The pressure is strict and ruinous.

 Why are hookups evil?
 Do they truly represent a potent act of love performed without love?
 Or is something more sinister left in its wake?

-During sex, hormones like oxytocin, dopamine, and vasopressin are released, contributing to the very human feelings of bonding and affection.
-The problem is that, when it's over, you are then attached to a person who is not committed to you and vice versa.
+During sex, hormones are released, contributing to the very human feelings of bonding and affection.
+The problem is that, when it's over, you are then attached to a person who is not committed to you, and vice versa.
 The endorphins are met with the coldness of their following absence, creating the emptiness so often associated with one-night stands.

 At the end of the day, sexual guilt is a result of validation, both of society and men.
-Along with the emotional aspect of physical intimacy, “wrongness” is woven into the female cognitive.
+Along with the emotional aspect of physical intimacy, “wrongness” is woven into the female cognitive process.

 When I looked up the definition of ‘slut,’ the result was: “offensive– a woman who has many casual sexual partners.”
 Curious, I then searched for the male equivalent, to which the internet provided no equal terminology.
 Instead, there are insults with similar meanings (rake, manwhore, womanizer, etc.), but none carry the history of stereotyping and dissolution.

 Fast forward to now– chivalry pronounced dead, commitment-phobia at its historical peak, youth worshipped.
-People are “finding” themselves, the degree is prioritized, independence is vital.
+People are “finding” themselves, freedom is prioritized, and independence is vital.

 Above all, pleasure can be abstract.